-For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
+For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
 Once a benefit limit has been reached any further service beyond the benefit limit will not count toward your out-of-pocket maximum.
-You can call Customer Service when you want to know how much of your benefit limit you have already used.